 It all begins by presenting the volley as a “catch” and imagining that the racquet is an extension of the player’s hand.

 Here are the steps that I follow (see the video below for visual demonstration):

 1. I toss a few balls towards my student’s dominant side and ask them to catch.
 While they do that, I emphasize the fact that they do not take the hand back before catching the ball, nor do they follow through after catching it.
 So the volley should not have a backswing or a follow-through.

 It is a catch and a push.
-The pushing should come from stepping forward towards the ball or getting the bodyweight into it.
+The pushing should come from stepping forward toward the ball or getting the body weight into it.

 2. After getting comfortable catching the ball (by the way, to take some pressure away you can use soft balls such as kids’ balls for the student to not be afraid of being hit in the face), proceed to catching the ball using the racquet.

 Help the player imagine that the racquet is a bigger hand and that they should attempt to once again catch the balls, this time on the strings.
 Tell them that they should not be swinging, just tapping the ball so that it goes over the net (by the way, the player should be no more than 6 feet away from the net, at this stage; later on, we’ll show them where to position and how to cover the court).